 Hello, my name is Miguel Mata.

-The small West Texas town of Big Spring where I grew up was a place known mostly for its hot and dry climate, constantly running oil pumps, and bad drinking water.
+The small west Texas town of Big Spring where I grew up was a place mostly known for its hot and dry climate, constantly running oil pumps, and bad drinking water.

 Shortly after retirement I enrolled into the College of Charleston at Charleston, South Carolina to try and complete a degree in Elementary Education with the intent of becoming a school teacher.
 Teaching has been a goal of mine since I was young and hopefully, in the next few years, I'll be able to see myself reaching that goal.

 I feel strongly, that if I can accomplish that goal, then the potential exists for it to make a greater impact in the "bigger picture."
-To be the one small flame that could possibly provide warmth and light for the rest of the world.